Israel evacuates stranded Syrian volunteers in 'international effort'

 Breaking News Emails

-LONDON — The Israeli military has evacuated 800 members of Syria’s White Helmets civil defense group and their families from the country's southwest, as Russian-backed government forces close in on the area and continue to gain ground across the country.
+LONDON — The Israeli military has evacuated hundreds of members of Syria’s White Helmets civil defense group and their families from the country's southwest, as Russian-backed government forces close in on the area and continue to gain ground across the country.

+Jordan’s Foreign Minister Ayman Safadi said 422 White Helmets volunteers were evacuated, instead of the initial 800 cleared for the operation, according to the Associated Press.

 "They are now being assisted by the UNHCR in Jordan pending international resettlement,” Britain's Foreign Office said in a statement on Sunday, referring the United Nations' refugee agency.

-The volunteers are expected to be held there before being relocated to the U.K., Germany and Canada, according to the Jordanian Foreign Ministry spokesman Mohammed al-Kayed.
+The volunteers are expected to stay in Jordan for up to three months before being resettled in Britain, Germany and Canada, Jordanian Foreign Ministry spokesman Mohammed al-Kayed said Sunday.

 The Israeli military said it acted on a government directive to evacuate the civilians at the request of the United States and “additional” European countries.
 “The transfer of the displaced Syrians through Israel is an exceptional humanitarian gesture,” it said in a statement released late Saturday.

-The military said its actions did not reflect a change to Israel's non-intervention policy in Syria's war, now in its eight year, where all the warring parties are considered hostile.
+The military said its actions did not reflect a change to Israel's non-intervention policy in Syria's war, now in its eighth year, where all the warring parties are considered hostile.
+Israeli Prime Minister Benjamin Netanyahu said Israel would continue to act against "Iran's military build up" in the country.

+"Several days ago President Trump approached me, and the Canadian Prime Minister Trudeau and others asked us to help remove hundreds of White Helmets from Syria, who saved lives and were now in mortal danger," Netanyahu said in a statement Sunday.

 The White Helmets, officially known as the Syria Civil Defence, is a humanitarian organization made up of nearly 3,000 volunteers who work to save lives and rescue victims from the rubble of the country’s civil war.